Photo credit: Ralph Lange

 Fusarium wilt is a fungal disease caused by the A disease-causing organism (such as a fungus or bacteria).
-Fusarium oxysporum that can affect canola.
-It is not very common due the successful introduction of a resistant gene in the early 2000s.
+More Fusarium oxysporum that can affect canola.
+It is not very common due the successful introduction of a resistance gene in the early 2000s.

 Conditions which stress the plant, such as limited if moisture, increases the risk of infection.
 It can cause yellowing, wilting and dark discolouration of the vascular tissue, often occurring only on one side of the stem or on the branches.
 It can also cause an orange or pink discolouration at the base of the stem and premature death in severely-infected plants.

 Fusarium wilt, a fungal disease of canola, is caused by the A disease-causing organism (such as a fungus or bacteria).
 More Fusarium oxysporum f. sp. conglutinans.

 Fusarium oxysporum usually winters as soil-borne chlamydospores (thick-walled resting spores) in the soil or on infected crop residues.
 Two other spore types, macro- and microconidia, are also formed.
 Spores germinate and penetrate roots directly or through cracks formed by emerging lateral roots.
 The expanding Microscopic fungal filaments More then infects the vascular tissue, which becomes discoloured and blocked.
 The fungus produces microspores that move up the stem.
 The blockage of the xylem prevents water movement up the stem, resulting in wilting of the plant.
 Spores are also formed on aerial plant parts, which fall to the ground and re-infest the soil.
 Occasionally, seed is infected via the vascular tissue, but usually the seed aborts before this can occur.
 Fusarium oxysporum is long-lived in the soil with spores remaining over 10 years.
 The A disease-causing organism (such as a fungus or bacteria).
 More moves through the soil by wind or water movement, or on equipment.